imvetri/ui-editor/README.md

 1. Free to use, try, open issues, get features if you need for learning, practicing.
 2. Get paid license for businesses or for learning purpose also you may get learners license to get education material.  www.ui-editor.com/pricing
 3. You may get registered or subscribe at www.ui-editor.com for news or feature releases
-4. you may open www.ui-editor.com/pricing and click on registration fee of 11$ + Tax.
+4. you may open www.ui-editor.com/pricing and click on registration fee of 11$.
 5. you may open an issue here or www.ui-editor.com/contact-us or www.ui-editor.com/support to reach about questions, feedbacks, road map

 ## past work